drduh/Debian-Privacy-Server-Guide/README.md

 **Optional** Restrict the IP address or range of addresses which can access your VM instance to prevent abuse and [DNS attacks](http://resources.infosecinstitute.com/attacks-over-dns/).

-To connect from a client, edit `dnscrypt-proxy.toml` to include the static server stamp, like:
+To connect from a client, edit `dnscrypt-proxy.toml` to include the static server stamp:

     listen_addresses = ['127.0.0.1:40']
     server_names = ['abc']
     [static]
       [static.'abc']
       stamp = 'sdns://AQAAAAAAAAAAEj...ZA'

+Reference [drduh/config/dnscrypt-proxy.toml](https://github.com/drduh/config/blob/master/dnscrypt-proxy.toml) and [jedisct1/dnscrypt-proxy/example-dnscrypt-proxy.toml](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-proxy/example-dnscrypt-proxy.toml) for more options.

 Then start the client manually: